BradleyCodeU/bradleycodeu.github.io/_apcsa/ch5decisions/ch5errortraps.md

 Print an error message if the user input...
   - is not a letter (between a and z or A and Z)
-  - is an empty string
+  - is an empty line (the user only pressed Enter/Return)
   - is a string longer than one character

-*Try to make your program as efficient as possible.*
+Try to make your program as efficient as possible.

+Hints:
+  - You can compare chars with numbers, like this... myChar >= 65
+  - You can use the toLowerCase String method to make the process 50% easier
+  - You can use [this ASCII table](http://www.asciitable.com/) to find the number values for each char
+  - You can use the charAt String method to return the char at a specified index